johan-franco/csc208/ch4_GraphTheory/sect4.4.md

 This can be seen in the following graph:
 ![exampleofbrook](../resources/followsbrook.png)
+The highest number of degrees of the vertices is 3 and the necessary colors to properly color is 3.

 The two exceptions to this theoreom are demonstrated by the following graphs:
 ![oddcycles](../resources/incorectoddcycle.png)